 However, these data relate only to those companies authorised by the Financial Conduct Authority (FCA) and do not reflect the whole UK market.
 A variety of anecdotal evidence has been supplied to us from which extrapolations could be made, but this is not all consistent and we cannot be certain that the results would be meaningful.
 It is, however, worth observing that even with reference to the incomplete premium figures above, the under-declaration issue could be valued at almost £100 million on the basis of the CILA survey results.
+Challenges highlighted by claims experience Business Interruption Policy Wordings

-2 Damage
+Chapter 2 Damage